 The existing assets consist of high and low-rise buildings that have either been renovated or significantly redeveloped over time with significant investment in upgraded infrastructure and mechanicals as well as cosmetics.
 Among the portfolio are Bancroft Commons, a historic hotel purchased in 2004 and renovated in 2006, and the Portland Street Lofts, which were built by the firm in 2011.

 As Worcester has continued to grow and attract universities to the area, the firm is well positioned to capitalize on student housing and parking constraints, while it looks ahead to transforming this area.
 MG2 is in the process of master planning its parcels and repositioning the portfolio to take advantage of the new student inflow.
-The plan calls for continued renovation and development of what the firm has termed “The Grid District” into a student and young professional oriented mixed-use village.

 As a testament to MG2’s foresight for the area, in the fall of 2015 Governor Baker’s Economic Development Secretary announced the State’s belief that it is “Lynn’s time.”
 The State recognizes the City’s potential and is focused on its revitalization.
 Once again the firm proved to be a trailblazer into an undervalued area with immense possibilities.